sherkepriya89/BugAndAutomationChallenge/bug_report/bugsFound.md

 **Description:**

-An error message on the front end when more than 50 characters are entered in the First Name or Last Name fields.
+An error message is not displayed on the front end when more than 50 characters are entered in the First Name or Last Name fields.
 Although the API call responds with an error indicating that the input is invalid, this error is not shown to the user on the front end.
 As a result, the record is not added to the employee table, and users receive no feedback on why their input was rejected.

 **Steps to Reproduce:**